 In order to live the fit and healthy life you want and deserve, you need to get up and move every day.
 So take some time this week to work through these two questions, find the answers that work best for you, start moving today, and keep it going throughout the year!
 And if you run into roadblocks, that’s okay.
 Regroup, find new ways to make it work, and start again.

 Need more ideas and inspiration?
 Check out these expert tips on overcoming barriers to exercising and getting fit.

 Please Note – If you have any health problems or concerns, talk with your doctor before beginning an exercise program.
 According to the Physical Activity Guidelines for Americans, most adults can participate in moderate physical activity, but if you have any questions or experience any problems, talk with your doctor before beginning or continuing.

 *More detailed physical activity recommendations are available from the Physical Activity Guidelines for Americans.

 And if you’re looking for a guide that will help you set up an exercise program that fits your life and schedule, get a copy of Fit.
 Strong.
 Healthy.
 The Busy Woman’s 30-Minute Guide to Making Time for Exercise.
 It’s designed specifically to help moms find practical ways to fit regular exercise into their busy lives.

-Looking for fun, marriage-positive clothing that isn’t goofy or mushy?
+Looking for fun, marriage-positive t-shirts and hoodies that aren’t goofy or mushy?
 Check out Married is Great, a line of shirts, sweatshirts, and fun accessories for married couples.
 All of their items promote positive messages about exploring, adventuring, relaxing, and generally enjoying life together.